Updated April 2026

 WEIGHT: 25%

-Multipliers on flights, dining, and everyday spend.
-Transferable point programs score higher than airline-locked miles because flexibility has real monetary value.
+The multiplier on flights, dining, groceries, and everyday spend.
+Transferable point programs score higher than locked programs because flexibility has real monetary value.
+A 3x earn rate on a transferable currency beats 5x on airline-locked miles in most redemption scenarios.

 Real Redemption Value